nfdi4plants/nfdi4plants.github.io/src/content/about/hero.md

 ---
-heading: Information about DataPLANT
+title: Information about DataPLANT
-title: Find out more about DataPLANT’s mission, our community and partner, our governance, task areas and research concept.
+subtitle: Find out more about DataPLANT’s mission, our community and partner, our governance, task areas and research concept.
-bg-color: mint-lighter-70
+bgColor: mint
+textColor: black
-emphasis-color: darkblue
+emphasisColor: darkblue
 image: ../../images/About/DataPLANT-n.png
-layout: text-right-image-left
+textPosition: right
 ---

 ## [Mission](#mission)